Vedantspit/IDCText-app/README.md

   In the XAMPP directory, there exists a folder called “htdocs”.
 This is where all the programs for the web pages will be stored.
    Now, to run a PHP script:

-   Go to “C:\xampp\htdocs” and inside it, and move the source code downloaded here.
+   Go to “C:\xampp\htdocs” and inside it, either clone the repository here or move the downloaded source code here.

 ### Setup Instructions